wwwser11/Mobile-QA-Documentation/Checklists/ComiCoin_Checklist_Smoke.md

 3. The "Bitcoin test passed" screen is opened.

 **Steps**: Tap the [Share in social networks] button.
-**Expected Result**: The link ComiCoin App Store/Google Play is displayed on the share menu.
+**Expected Result**: The link App Store/Google Play is displayed on the share menu.
 **Status**:
 **Comment/Link**: